 Rent Relief Eligibility Criteria

-- Provide documentation of residing in a rental property, which must be located within the city limits of Stockton, during the period for which funding is requested.
+- provide documentation of residing in a rental property that is located within the city limits of Stockton, during the period for which funding was requested.

-- Have income that does not exceed 80% of area median income (AMI) based on family size.
-Priority will be provided to households below 50% of area median income (AMI).
+- have income that does not exceed 80% of area median income (AMI) based on family size.
+Priority was provided to households below 50% of area median income (AMI).
 See chart below:

 2021 Maximum Income Allowed Based on the Number of Persons in Household

-- One or more tenants qualifies for unemployment or has experienced a reduction in household income, incurred significant costs, or experienced a financial hardship due to COVID-19.
+- One or more tenants qualify for unemployment or experienced a reduction in household income, incurred significant costs, or experienced financial hardship, due to COVID-19.

-- Demonstrate a risk of experiencing homelessness or housing instability.
+- Demonstrated a risk of experiencing homelessness or housing instability.

-- Provide documentation that verifies loss of income due to COVID-19.
+- Provided documentation that verifies loss of income due to COVID-19.